Save Webster Woods

 The site development plan shown above is not currently under consideration.
 However, it gives an idea of the extent of development that might be possible on the land.

 The Friends of Webster Woods has been created to advocate for preservation of this important tract of open space.
 Follow them on Facebook.
 In July 2017, the Friends wrote a letter to the candidates for mayor asking them to pledge to take specific steps to preserve Webster Woods.
-The Conservators supports the FOWW letter, and our Board of Directors has written to the candidates with details about our position.
+The Conservators supports the FOWW letter, and our Board of Directors has wrote to the candidates with details about our position.
+We received this reply from candidate Ruthanne Fuller, who was elected mayor on November 7th.

 Articles and documents about Webster Woods

 Looking for salamanders on a vernal pool walk